Skip to main content

 FilePurpose

-crustocean.pyPlatform adapter — Socket.IO, auth, summon, tool traces, autonomous loop
+crustocean.pyPlatform adapter — Socket.IO, auth, summon, tool traces, autonomous loop, evolution integration

 patch_hermes.pyBuild-time script to register Crustocean in Hermes